poeticAndroid/homegirl/README.md

 [![Download!](./images/download.gif)![Icon](./images/homegirl.png)](https://github.com/poeticAndroid/homegirl/releases/latest)

 It has graphic resolutions similar to the OCS Amigas, multitasking, multiple screens and windows etc..
-It has 4 channel 8-bit stereo sound and eventually ability to mount web-servers as drives..
+It has 4 channel 8-bit stereo sound and ability to mount web-servers as drives..

 The software for it, is based on Lua, which is a pretty simple and fast scripting language..